«الذكاء الاصطناعي»: مسودة تكشف 7 مبادئ لتحقيق القيمة من البيانات

 وللجهة الحكومية التقدّم للمكتب لطلب بيان الرأي النظامي حيال الخلافات المرتبطة بتقديم الخدمات أو المنتجات المشمولة في نطاق تطبيق هذه السياسة، وللمكتب استكمال الإجراءات النظامية للنظر في تلك الخلافات إذا ارتبطت بطلبات مشاركة البيانات بين الجهات الحكومية.

-The Saudi Data and Artificial Intelligence Authority has revealed the draft policy for realizing value from data, highlighting the fundamental principles for achieving value from data.
+The Saudi Data and Artificial Intelligence Authority has revealed the draft policy for realizing value from data, during which it highlighted the fundamental principles for achieving value from data.

 Revenue Generation